multitudes/codeAlongWithMapKitforSwiftUI/README.md

                 search(for: "beach")
             } label: {
                 Label ("Beaches", systemImage: "beach.umbrella")
+                .frame(width: 44, height: 44)
             }
             .buttonStyle(.borderedProminent)
         }
         .labelStyle (.iconOnly)

 ```
+NB: The icon would have different heights.
+I need t insert the frae modifier **before** to apply the `borderedProminent` button style or it will not changed observed!
 Pressing the button will trigger the search.
 The results will be stored in a searchResults variable.
 It will be a binding because we will pass the results to our parent view...

 Here I will store my results: